Radium: Hazards

-Radium is highly radioactive, and its immediate daughter, radon gas, is also radioactive.
+Radium is highly radioactive, as is its immediate decay product, radon gas.
 When ingested, 80% of the ingested radium leaves the body through the feces, while the other 20% goes into the bloodstream, mostly accumulating in the bones.
 This is because the body treats radium as calcium and deposits it in the bones, where radioactivity degrades marrow and can mutate bone cells.
 Exposure to radium, internal or external, can cause cancer and other disorders, because radium and radon emit alpha and gamma rays upon their decay, which kill and mutate cells.
-At the time of the Manhattan Project in 1944, the "tolerance dose" for workers was set at 0.1 micrograms of ingested radium.
+Radium is generally considered the most toxic of the radioactive elements.

 Some of the biological effects of radium include the first case of "radium-dermatitis", reported in 1900, two years after the element's discovery.
 The French physicist Antoine Becquerel carried a small ampoule of radium in his waistcoat pocket for six hours and reported that his skin became ulcerated.
-Pierre and Marie Curie were so intrigued by radiation that they sacrificed their own health to learn more about it.
 Pierre Curie attached a tube filled with radium to his arm for ten hours, which resulted in the appearance of a skin lesion, suggesting the use of radium to attack cancerous tissue as it had attacked healthy tissue.

-Handling of radium has been blamed for Marie Curie's death due to aplastic anemia.
-A significant amount of radium's danger comes from its daughter radon: being a gas, it can enter the body far more readily than can its parent radium.
+Handling of radium has been blamed for Marie Curie's death, due to aplastic anemia, though analysis of her levels of radium exposure done after her death find them within accepted safe levels and attribute her illness and death to her use of radiography.
+A significant amount of radium's danger comes from its daughter radon, which as a gas can enter the body far more readily than can its parent radium.